section-engineering-education/engineering-education/content/articles/flutter-email-validator/index.md

 - GeocodeLongitude & Latitude Data.
 - Email ValidationCheck and Verify Email Addresses.
 - This example brings us to the understanding usage of this API for serverless flutter applications.
--

 ### Why Email Validator?
 Email validator works better in that it is a more accurate validation tool.
 In addition to validating email addresses, it also checks that domains are not likely to exist soon.

 Domain Validation Tool is a free service that allows you to search up to 500 domains from your list for availability and immediate results.
 It's the most potent domain availability checker available on the internet today.
 You can quickly check up to 500 domains from your list for availability and receive immediate results.
+###Implementation in the App
 ### Prerequisites
 - [Android Studio](https://developer.android.com/studio) or [Visual Code](https://code.visualstudio.com/) installed on your computer.
 - Understand how to create and run Flutter applications.
 - Understand the basics of flutter like widgets and making calls.
 - Basic knowledge of [Dart](https://dart.dev/) programming language.

-### Core concepts
+### Core concepts in the example.
-- Testing the validity of email addresses to ensure a supplied email address exists and has minimum to no errors.
+- Testing the validity of email addresses.
-- Reducing the risk of flogging the database with invalid emails.

 ### Installation of the package
 - Step 1 - Adding the dependency